 These are great to eat with other items on this list, and what’s even better is you can get them in single serving packets like the Justin’s Almond Butter in the picture.
 They provide some protein if you need to eat quickly and are really convenient.
 However if you’d like the real deal, then go with…

-Super portable, nuts are a go to for easy snacking.
-Cashews and almond are our favorites, but get creative here if you like.
+Super portable, raw or roasted nuts are a go-to for easy snacking.
+Cashews and almonds are our favorites, but get creative here if you like.
 Pistachios, macadamia nuts, whatever sounds good to you,

 These might sound gross, but I promise they’re not.
 Meat bars (or sticks) come in really handy when you forgot lunch and are getting hangry.
-There are a lot of different kinds out there, but my absolute favorite are DNX bars and Wild Zora bars.
-They’re not dry, they have great flavor, and bonus, if you’re doing a Whole30 most of them are compliant.
+There are a lot of different kinds out there, but my absolute favorite are Chomps Meat Sticks, DNX bars, and Wild Zora bars.
+These ones aren’t dry, they have great flavor, and bonus, if you’re doing a Whole30 most of them are compatible.

 In case you’re counting, this is the fourth fruit option.
 It’s amazing what they can do with fruit, like pack it into a bar to make it super portable.
-I like the ones by Kind (in the bottom left corner of the picture) as they have very simple ingredients and taste really good.
+The ones by Kind (in the bottom left corner of the picture) are great, as are the That’s It fruit bars as they have very simple ingredients and taste really good.

 This snack is a favorite in our house, especially when it’s flavored with butter and eaten while watching a movie.
 But it also works well when you need something on the go.
 I’ve pictured Skinny Pop regular salted popcorn in the photo above, but there are a bunch of different kinds now in addition to plain popcorn.
-I’m not talking about just cheese and kettle corn, but also barbeque, salted caramel, and sweet and spicy.
+I’m not talking about just cheese and kettle corn, but also lots of other fun flavors.
 And now I’m hungry.

-Pretzels are one of those things people who are new to eating gluten free might assume they’ll have to give up, but gluten free products have come a long way.
+Since I eat gluten free, my recommendation is for a gluten free pretzel.
+These can taste like sawdust, but the GF pretzel landscape has come a long way!
 These Snyder gluten free pretzels in the picture taste just like regular pretzels; my kids can’t even tell the difference.
 Just be careful not to have your family eat the whole bag in one sitting, because these suckers go fast.

 The last item on this list is a staple in our pantry and our travel snacks.
 Especially with kids, crackers are a must.
 We’ve got two favorites with different textures – the Nut Thins are great for a really crunchy, crisp cracker and the Simple Mills crackers are a bit softer but equally as great.
 I’ve tried several others but these two are definitely our go-tos.

 And that’s it!
-I hope this list was helpful for those looking to find gluten free snack ideas that DON’T need to be refrigerated.
+I hope this list was helpful for those looking to find non refrigerated healthy road trip snacks.
 Next time you’re headed on the road or packing up a lunch, come back to this list to get some inspiration.

-Feeling snacky?
-Check out my post on How To Make An Awesome Gluten Free Cheese Board to satisfy any additional cravings.
+Still feeling snacky?
+Check out my post on how to make a gluten free cheese board to satisfy any additional cravings.